panic: recursive mutex_enter. mutex %x caller %x

 panic: lock_set: lock held and only one CPU

-This panic only occurs on a uniprocessor.
-It indicates that a spin mutex is held and it would spin forever, because there is no other CPU to release it.
-This could happen because the driver forgot to release the mutex on one code path, or blocked while holding it.
+The lock_set panic indicates that a spin mutex is held and will spin forever, because no other CPU can release this mutex.
+This situation can happen if the driver forgets to release the mutex on one code path or becomes blocked while holding the mutex.

 A common cause of the lock_set panic occurs when a device with a high-level interrupt calls a routine that blocks, such as cv_wait(9F).
 Another typical cause is a high-level handler grabbing an adaptive mutex by calling mutex_enter(9F).